 However, the two presidents met earlier in 2010 for the first time in six years, announcing they were ready for a full normalisation of ties.

-Despite the issue of the ICC charges against Mr Bashir, the international community is pleased the two countries are now getting on, reports the BBC's East Africa correspondent Will Ross, because it potentially increases the chances of ending the long-running conflict in Darfur.'No doubts'
+Despite the issue of the ICC charges against Mr Bashir, the international community is pleased the two countries are now getting on, reports the BBC's East Africa correspondent Will Ross, because it potentially increases the chances of ending the long-running conflict in Darfur.

 Mr Bashir is visiting Chad to attend a meeting of the Community of Sahel-Saharan States (Censad), of which Sudan is a member.
 It is his first visit to a full ICC member state since his indictment in 2009.